Serenade of the Seas: History

-The ship was the first Royal Caribbean cruise ship to visit Alaska since 2019; her first voyage there departed Seattle, Washington, on 19 July 2021.
+The ship was the very first Royal Caribbean cruise ship to visit Alaska since 2019; her first voyage there departed Seattle, Washington, on 19 July 2021.

+After the River Ems Convenyance on 12 July 2003, the ship was delivered to Royal Caribbean on 30 July 2003.

+Ultimate World Cruise

-On 21 October 2021, Royal Caribbean announced that Serenade of the Seas will sail a 274-day itinerary, the longest offered by any cruise line, called the Ultimate World Cruise.
-She is scheduled to depart from Miami on 10 December 2023, and will visit 65 countries, including Morocco, Australia, and Brazil.
-Prices for guests range from US$61,000 to US$112,000.
+On 21 October 2021, Royal Caribbean announced that Serenade of the Seas would sail a 274-day itinerary, the longest offered by any cruise line, called the Ultimate World Cruise.
+She departed from Miami on 10 December 2023, and had visited 65 countries, including Morocco, Australia, and Brazil.
+Prices for guests ranged from US$61,000 to US$112,000.
+The ship concluded her World Cruise in Miami on 10 September 2024.

 Layout

-Serenade of the Seas is a gas-turbine vessel.
-This system produces higher efficient speeds than other cruise ships, and lower emissions than diesel cruise ships, but its drawback is higher fuel consumption as well as the demand for higher quality fuel.
+Serenade of the Seas is a gas-turbine cruise vessel.
+This type of system produces higher efficient speeds than other cruise ships, and lower emissions than diesel cruise ships, but its drawback is higher fuel consumption as well as the demand for higher quality fuel.
 She is 294 m long, 32.3 m wide, has a 8.5 m draft, and has a cruising speed of 25 kn.
 There are 12 passenger decks, serviced by 9 passenger elevators (6 of which are glass and either look over the Centrum atrium or outside the ship through a glass wall).
 The ship holds 2,490 guests and 891 crew, and is powered by two smokeless gas turbines, each able to produce up to 25.25 MW of power.
 There are a total of 1,055 passenger cabins.